mattpidden/mattpidden/cd.md

 <br></br>
 <br></br>
 ## Deploy to iOS via Apple App Store CD Workflow
 In this example we take a look at building an iOS app, and deploying via Apple App Store.
-The `yaml` examples have a lot of comments, `echo` and `ls` commands in order to maintain readability, and for easy debugging.

 To build and deploy an iOS app you need signing certificates, profiles, keychain passwords, API keys and an `exportOptions.plist` file.
 We use GitHub Secrets to store these confidential values securely.
 For more details on how to get, encode, and upload all of these, see [GitHub Secrets for iOS Deployment](#github-secrets-for-ios-deployment)